Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Main results

 The momentum-velocity operator matrix $\duboisoperatormatrix \in \matrixspace{\velocitynumber}{\timespacedifferentialoperators}$, introduced by \cite{dubois2019nonlinear} with slightly different notations, is defined as follows.
 It is indeed closely linked to the moment-stream matrix $\streammoments \in \matrixspace{\velocitynumber}{\setfinitedifferenceoperators}$ that we have previously introduced. \begin{definition}[Momentum-velocity operator matrix] The momentum-velocity operator matrix made up of first-order differential operators in space is given by

 where the multi-index notation is employed. \end{definition} This momentum-velocity operator matrix can be partitioned in four blocks with different meanings according to the different nature (conserved or not) of the corresponding moments, as for Equation (8) in \cite{dubois2019nonlinear}.
-We are now ready to state and then prove the main results of the present contribution.
-The Taylor expansions are applied to the solution of the corresponding \fd schemes given by \Cref{prop:ReductionFiniteDifferenceNGeq1Old} or \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis, where non-conserved moments have been removed yielding purely macroscopic discrete equations.